neurodynamic/react_rails_webpack/README.md

 ```

 NOTE: Unless you're sure you know what you're doing, do not edit anything in the [client/app](lib/react_rails_webpack/client/app) folder except [the availableComponents file](lib/react_rails_webpack/client/app/availableComponents.js)).
 Those files are where the integration works it's magic (though of course feel free to read the files to check out how everything works).

-## Adding Trailblazer Integration

-Running this generator:

-    $ rails g react_rails_webpack:trailblazer_integration

-Will add a [trailblazer](https://github.com/apotonick/trailblazer) cell for react components to your `lib` folder.

 ## Working with the Webpack Dev Server